petterh/textedit/docs/Chapter-8-Child-Windows.md

 ![TextEdit](Chapter-8-Child-Windows-Figure10.bmp)

-**Figure 10: TextEdit in Action, with eight of its nine windows visible.**
+**Figure&nbsp;10: TextEdit in Action, with eight of its nine windows visible.**

-How many windows do you count in Figure 10?
+How many windows do you count in Figure&nbsp;10?
 There are nine of them, eight of which are arranged in the following hierarchy:

 ```
 The main application window